Michigan Tech History

 Under Mroz's guidance, average ACT scores of entering first-year students have increased dramatically, as have the numbers of PhDs granted and the University's endowment.

 For the 125-plus years of existence, educational excellence has remained paramount.
-More than ninety percent of our 500 faculty hold the highest degree in their field, and total enrollment has remained steady at 7,000, with more than 1,300 in the Graduate School.
+Eighty-five percent of Tech’s instructional faculty members hold the highest degree in their fields.
+Enrollment also steadily grows, reaching 7,638 in 2016 with more than 1,300 in the Graduate School.